Thakur Ji Pathak

-Thakur Pathak (1968 – 1994) was an Indian social activist and politician.
-He was National General Secretary of Janata Dal.
-In 1994, Thakur Pathak was murdered by some criminals.
+Thakur Pathak (1968–1994) was an Indian social activist and politician.
+He was the national general secretary of Janata Dal.
+In 1994, he was murdered by criminals.

 Early years

-Thakur Pathak was born in 1968 in the village Narahi, Ballia in the Ballia district of Uttar Pradesh, India.
+Thakur Pathak was born in 1968 to Kedarnath Pathak and Gunjeshwari Devi in the village Narahi, Ballia in the Ballia district of Uttar Pradesh, India.
+He was the youngest of three children.
+He was inclined to the political landscape of India from a very young age.

 He graduated from the K.M.P.M Inter College, Jamshedpur Jharkhand.
 He completed his Intermediate in Arts at the age of 18.